jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_our_trip_to_cuba.md

   </p>

   <p>
-    <em>Fitzgerald, who is 65, still pitches competitively -- locally, nationally and internationally.
+    <em>Fitzgerald, who is 65, still pitches competitively &mdash; locally, nationally and internationally.
 He has thrown more pitches than Nolan Ryan (of course, not quite as hard) - and probably more pitches than even the legendary Satchel Paige.
 In fact, it has been estimated by reliable medical authorities that Fitzgerald has thrown more than a million pitches in his lifetime.
 (Fitz Fact #1:  Dick never had a sore arm due to pitching until he was age 57!)</em>
   </p>

   <p>
-    <em>Fitz has not missed a season of pitching since age 12 -- a steak of 54 consecutive years).
+    <em>Fitz has not missed a season of pitching since age 12 &mdash; a steak of 54 consecutive years).
 He has pitched in youth, high school, college, amateur, semi-pro and senior men's baseball.
 For five of those years, he pitched in the Baltimore Orioles' organization, spending his final years in the Pacific Coast League, including a brief stint with the old Seattle Rainiers.</em>
   </p>

   <p>